Broken Open: Sound / Word / Object

 Gallery guide and price list

-Evelyn Ficarra a composer and sound artist focuses on the objects that make sounds, showing us in her installation how sound may inhere in the object even when not immediately audible.
-She projects sounds into objects and shows, too how in broken objects the sounds yet inhere, both as they suggest their original sounds, and in the sounds of their breaking.
+Evelyn Ficarra, a composer and sound artist, focuses on the objects that make sounds, showing us in her installation how sound may inhere in the object even when not immediately audible.
+She wires sounds into objects and shows that in broken objects the sounds yet inhere as they both remind us of their original sounds, and visually suggest the sounds of their breaking.
 Ficarra prompts us to listen with our eyes as well as our ears.

 Ceramicist Cameron Crawford is known for his creation of classical forms broken open to represent their disintegration and also for his use of them to reveal the contemporary with newer forms and colors spilling out of them.
-Here in his new work, he incises the surfaces of plates, platters and cups cutting into the smooth, white-clay surface, images of his commentary on contemporary events.
+Here, in his new work, he incises the surfaces of plates, platters and cups cutting into the smooth, white-clay surface, images of his commentary on contemporary events.
 The coloring and narrative quality of the images recall the frescos of ancient civilizations, while the subjects and drawing techniques are distinctly contemporary.
-The domestic economy inherent in plates and cups is broken open and becomes a drawing surface to record a larger, often political economy, moving their significance to a broader context.
+The domestic economy inherent in plates and cups is transformed, as these objects become drawing surfaces to record a larger, often political economy, moving their significance to a broader context.

 Broken Open offers in sound, word, and object another version of this process and reasserts that destruction can be creative.
-In the cracks, the breaks, the interstices, when the war-dragon Fafnir sleeps, art is made and remakes us.
+In the cracks, the breaks, the interstices, when the war-dragon sleeps, art is made and remakes us.
 “There is a crack, a crack in everything.
 That’s how the light gets in.”

 Raised in New York City, Cameron Crawford received a BA in Art from San Francisco State University and an MFA from the University of Washington.
 He has taught ceramics at California State University, Chico since 1995 and has presented lectures and workshops around the United States.
 He has been an Artist-in-Residence at the Banff Centre in Alberta, Canada, the Taller Cultural in Santiago, Cuba, the Archie Bray Foundation in Montana, and the Zentrum für Keramik in Berlin, Germany.
 His work has been featured in regional, national and international exhibitions, including most recently American Clay at the Museu de Ceràmica de l'Alcora in Castelló, Spain.